containers/podman/docs/tutorials/rootless_tutorial.md

 We do recognize that this doesn't really match how many people intend to use rootless Podman - they want their UID inside and outside the container to match.
 Thus, we provide the `--userns=keep-id` flag, which ensures that your user is mapped to its own UID and GID inside the container.

-It is also helpful to distinguish between running podman as a rootless user, and a container which is built to run rootless.
+It is also helpful to distinguish between running Podman as a rootless user, and a container which is built to run rootless.
 If the container you're trying you run has a `USER` which is not root, then when mounting volumes you **must** use `--userns=keep-id`.
 This is because the container user would not be able to become `root` and access the mounted volumes.

 Other considerations in regards to volumes: